ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 ```

 Note it is important for applications that the parentKey starts with a slash `/`.
-Only then all of the so-called [namespace](/doc/help/elektra-namespaces.md)
+Only then all keys of the so-called [namespace](/doc/help/elektra-namespaces.md)
 are pulled in.
 Such a name cannot physically exist in configuration files, but they are
 the most important key names to actually work with configuration within